-Through the 3-year, USAID-funded Access to Mechanization Project (AMP), CNFA used a commercially sustainable and market-oriented methodology to develop machinery service providers across Georgia.
-Building on our existing nationwide presence, AMP combined matching investments, commercial finance and technical training to establish Machinery Service Centers (MSCs) to provide custom machinery services to small farmers.
+Through the three-year (2009-2012), $5.1 million USAID-funded Access to Mechanization Project (AMP), CNFA used a commercially sustainable and market-oriented methodology to develop machinery service providers across Georgia.
+Building on CNFA’s existing nationwide presence, AMP combined matching investments, commercial finance and technical training to establish Machinery Service Centers (MSCs) and provide custom machinery services to small farmers.

-- Provided technical assistance to MSCs using local consultants and Farmer-to-Farmer (F2F) volunteers to ensure sustainable operation of the business and long-term availability of services for farmers;
+- Provided Volunteer Technical Assistance: Utilized local consultants and F2F volunteers to provide technical assistance to ensure sustainable operation and long-term availability of services.

-- Improved the competitive environment for machinery services by reducing the cost to farmers as a result of increased supply of machinery and service businesses;
+- Improved Competitive Environment for Machinery Services: AMP improved the competitive environment for machinery services by reducing the cost to farmers as a result of increased supply of machinery and service businesses.

-- Leveraged grant funds with local partner matching investment, including large-scale involvement of commercial finance to maximize impact and investment in the rural economy.
+- Improved Access to Finance: Leveraged grant funds with local partner matching investment, including large-scale involvement of commercial finance to maximize impact and investment in rural economy.

-Ongoing support from CNFA Farmer-to-Farmer (F2F) volunteers was a critical and integral part of our approach to implementing AMP.
-A total of 25 volunteer assignments, focused primarily on conducting various types of trainings, were completed during the program.
+Ongoing support from CNFA Farmer-to-Farmer (F2F) volunteers was an integral part of implementing AMP.
+A total of 25 volunteer assignments, focused primarily on conducting various types of trainings, were completed during the project.
+Through F2F, AMP:

-- Financial and Credit Trainings: F2F volunteers led basic financial trainings for AMP’s farmers on the topics of credit lending, record-keeping and risk assessment.
-These trainings proved particularly useful for farmer clients looking to better understand their budgets and recognize when they could rent equipment from MSCs;
+- Financial and Credit Trainings: F2F volunteers led basic financial trainings for AMP’s farmers on credit lending, record keeping and risk assessment, which were especially useful for farmer clients looking to better understand their budgets and recognize when they could rent equipment from MSCs.

-- Environment Trainings: AMP organized volunteer-led trainings focusing on environmentally-friendly agricultural practices for MSC owners and trainers of a local extension training provider consortium.
-Training was conducted on irrigation and drainage systems, pest and disease control, technologies of land cultivation, and agricultural mechanization;
+- Environment Trainings: AMP organized volunteer-led trainings focused on environmentally friendly agricultural practices for MSC owners and trainers of a local extension training provider consortium.
+Training was conducted on irrigation and drainage systems, pest and disease control, technologies of land cultivation and agricultural mechanization.

-- Marketing and Communications Support: We fielded volunteers to help develop communications and marketing strategies for MSC owners that demonstrated what types of service they could offer.
-Additionally, volunteers worked with the Georgian Public Broadcaster in designing the format of the Agricultural TV show “Farmer’s Day” and created a full-scale business plan to facilitate the funding of the show.
+- Marketing and Communications Support: AMP fielded volunteers to help develop communications and marketing strategies for MSC owners, demonstrating the services they could offer.
+Additionally, volunteers worked with the Georgian Public Broadcaster to design the format of the Agricultural TV show “Farmer’s Day” and create a full-scale business plan to facilitate the funding of the show.